Almeida154/auconchegante-api/README.md

 ### Architecture

+This project have Java and Node services.
+Java is used for the main services, like Authentication, Booking and Payment.
+While Node is used for secondary services, such as Notification.
+All services are built with Clean Architecture or Hexagonal Architecture.

+PS.: I am using a monorepo only because it is a personal project to practice back-end skill.
+Soon a client-side will consume this API, probably a Flutter app.

-- Ports and Adapters Architecture
+- Ports and Adapters Architecture / Clean Architecture
 - Domain-Driven Design
 - REST APIs
-- WebSocket for real-time communication
+- WebSocket

 ## Prerequisites